![]() ®

 |

-This is do messed up it's hard to know where to begin.
-Vintage Honda SOHC fours read exactly 170 psi cylinder compression at sea level when they are rebuilt using quality, factory or factory-like parts and professional technique. |
+This is so messed up it's hard to know where to begin.
+Vintage Honda SOHC fours read exactly 170 psi cylinder compression at sea level when they are rebuilt using quality, factory or factory-like parts and professional technique.
+Not only that, no career mechanic has ever failed to get accurate compression readings.
+We don't use toy tools. |

 |